ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

             export _TAG_REDIR_OUT: "txt" ;
             echo "hello world!"

-    Alternatively, consider using the ansible.builtin.command or ansible.builtin.shell modules mentioned above.
+    Alternatively, consider using the ``ansible.builtin.command`` or ``ansible.builtin.shell`` modules mentioned above, which set up the configured environment for each task.

 * ansible.builtin.copy / ansible.builtin.fetch
     The built in community modules will NOT automatically tag files, nor will existing file tags be honored nor preserved.
     You can treat files as binaries when running copy/fetch operations, there is no issue in terms of data integrity, just remember to restore the correct tag and encoding once the file is returned to z/OS, as that data will not be stored for you.

 * ansible.builtin.blockinfile / ansible.builtin.lineinfile
     These modules process all data in UTF-8, so be sure to convert files before and re-tag the resulting files after.

-* ansible.builtin.replace - ketan doesn't know (yet) - TODO verify/remove

 * ansible.builtin.script - won't work - file tagging issue. - TODO verify/remove